Friday, June 5, 2009

 and to him the meaning of an episode was not inside like a kernel but outside,

-enveloping the tale which brought it out only as a glow brings out a haze
+enveloping the tale which brought it out only as a glow brings out a haze, in

 the likeness of one of these misty halos that sometimes are made visible by the